lixilinx/MCMIL/README.md

 # Learning with Labels of Existing/Nonexisting
 A weak supervision/label learning method.
 Only need to know whether any instance of a class exists or not in a sample.

-We used optimization code https://github.com/lixilinx/psgd_torch/blob/master/preconditioned_stochastic_gradient_descent.py to train our models.
+We used [this optimization code](https://github.com/lixilinx/psgd_torch/blob/master/preconditioned_stochastic_gradient_descent.py) to train our models.
 You may try your favorite optimization methods.

-We demonstrated its application to street view house number transcription using all convolutional networks.
-You may need to download and preprocess the SVHN dataset.
-The learned CNN model can directly read numbers in the images, as shown below.
+We demonstrated its applications to image recognition and street view house number transcription using all convolutional networks.
+For MNIST, we got test classification error rate slightly higher than 0.3%.
+For SVHN, we got sequence transcription error rate slightly higher than 5% with a model having about 7.5M coefficients (vs. about 4% by [this specialized model](https://arxiv.org/abs/1312.6082) having about 51M coefficients and trained with detailed annotations).
+Our learned model might be able to directly read the numbers in many of the original images as shown below.
+Preprocessed SVHN dataset and some pretrained models are [here](https://drive.google.com/drive/folders/1BvVpUw3OY3RtkJo-bfujwBsa0y6e49lZ).

 ![alt text](https://github.com/lixilinx/Learning_with_Labels_of_Existing-Nonexisting/blob/master/misc/svhn_test.png)